-Notification of Award and Employment Placement Procedures
+Notification of Award and Employment Placement Procedures (updated Oct 2021)

 If a student is eligible for work-study, it will appear on her financial aid award letter.
 While the award of work-study is an offer of employment, it is not a guarantee of earnings.
-Students must pick up an employment contract from the Financial Aid Office.
-Traditional students may earn a standard of \$1800 in an academic year; therefore, students work approximately 5-7 hours each week during the fall and spring semesters.
+Students will be notified of their placement by campus email.
+Traditional students may earn a standard of \$2500 in an academic year; therefore, students work approximately 5-10 hours each week during the fall and spring semesters.
 A student may not exceed the FWS award; however, a student may not earn the entire awarded amount if she does not work all of her hours.
 All work-study students are paid at least minimum wage.

 Please keep in mind that since work-study is not a guarantee of earnings, it will not be reflected on the billing statement from the Business Office.

 Students are responsible for paying the entire amount shown on the bill.
 If a student decides to participate in work-study, she will receive a paycheck each month for any hours actually completed.